matt-/nunjucks_test/README.md

 }
 ```

 Because we forces the name param to be an array nunjucks skips ptoperly encoding this value.
+Because of this visiting:  `http://127.0.0.1:3000/?name[]=<s>matt</s>` will reflect the name param without any encoding.